jordanonuma/ConsenSys-Academy-2018/Supply Chain/GUIDE.md

 Implement SupplyChain.sol in /contracts/

 ## Test
-To verify that your solution works run `truffle test` to run the test suite
+To test your implementation start your development blockchain by running ​ `truffle develop​`.
+From the truffle console, compile and migrate the contracts by running `compile`​ and ​ `migrate​`.
+You can run the pre-written tests by running ​ `test`.

 ## Test Results